 The City of San Diego's Stormwater Department is dedicated to using new, innovative technology to efficiently and effectively provide clean, safe water to all San Diego communities.
 As part of a Supplemental Environmental Project in partnership with the San Diego Regional Water Quality Control Board, the City has developed tools to better analyze the biology of our streams to help us, and others in Southern California, prioritize them for restoration, protection and other projects.

 The two parts, a Causal Assessment Screening tool and a Restoration and Protection Prioritization tool, are illustrated in the fact sheets linked below.
-The tools will be available to the public for use later in the summer, but please note that they require a background and understanding of bioassessment processes to fully interpret the results.
+The tools are available to the public for use, but please note that they require a background and understanding of bioassessment processes to fully interpret the results.

-This project is being undertaken as part of a settlement of San Diego Water Board enforcement action.
-Check back later in the summer for a link to the tools and final report.
+This project was undertaken as part of a settlement of San Diego Water Board enforcement action.

 The City of San Diego is installing a Low Impact Development (LID) pilot project as part of roadway improvements surrounding the intersection of 43rd Street and Logan Avenue.
 The LID effort will use Best Management Practices to help capture and treat storm water before it can enter nearby Chollas Creek.